InstantWebP2P/nacl-cert/README.md

 NACL Certification System

-### Certification file format as JSON consists of description and signature two parts
+### Certification file format as JSON consists of description and signature parts

 * Description object defined as below